Making Sense of Your Financial Aid Award Letter: What do the numbers mean?

 What if I’m accepted to multiple colleges?

 You’ll receive one financial aid award letter for each school you’re accepted to.
 Each letter will lay out your awards, but they actual format might be different, which can make them a bit tricky to compare.
+So if you need help figuring out what your best option is, check out our free Insights product, which will help walk you through how to compare college costs.

 You might also receive a better financial aid package from a school that’s lower on your target college list.
 If so, consider writing a financial aid appeal letter explaining that you would like to attend your top choice school but received a much better financial aid package at a competing school.